Time v Distance

-Rides are set by time rather than distance, because one person's 80 mile ride can take several hours longer than another person's, depending on terrain, weather, the bike they use and their power output.
-You will ride faster on race day than in training, so it's time in the saddle that counts most when training.
+The rides in your plan are set by time rather than distance because one person's 80-mile ride can take several hours longer than another person's.
+A host of factors can affect speed including elevation, terrain, weather, the bike, experience and fitness.
+It's time in the saddle that counts most when training.

-Workouts need to increase your endurance for IRONMAN, without leaving you injured or needing to rest for several days afterwards, it's not what you do in one workout that counts, but what you do consistently over a period of months.
+Workouts need to increase your endurance for IRONMAN, without leaving you injured or needing to rest for several days afterwards.
+It's not what you do in one workout that counts, but what you do consistently weekly, over a period of months.

 IRONMAN 140.6 is a unique challenge, it's the one race where you can't realistically cover the actual distances in training without needing to take serious recovery time.